muehlefeldt/unity-machine-learning/docs/run-log.md

 * The component of distance in the reward function increased.
 * Again in editor.
 * Not all Areas used.
+* Result shows no significant change.

 ## 1201
 * As 1200.
 * Reward weight change.
 More weight given to distance.

+## 1202
+* Based on 1201.
+Using previous nn.
+* Run with build and longer.